chef-boneyard/knife-acl/README.md

 Now you can create a new group and manage its members with knife-acl or the Manage web interface.
 Then assign permissions to this group as you see fit.

-# Installation
+## Installation

 This knife plugin is packaged as a gem.
-To install it, enter the
+The 1.0.0.beta version of knife-acl is currently recommended so be sure to tell the gem command to install the prerelease.

-following:
+To install it, enter the following:

 ## With [Chef DK](https://downloads.chef.io/chef-dk/)

-    chef gem install knife-acl
+    chef gem install knife-acl --pre

 ## On the shell of a Chef server active backend

 As root:

-    /opt/opscode/embedded/bin/gem install knife-acl
+    /opt/opscode/embedded/bin/gem install knife-acl --pre

 ## With chef-client installed from a RubyGems

-    gem install knife-acl
+    gem install knife-acl --pre

 # Subcommands